himanshu3232/frontend/README.md

 # Project Title

 ## Overview
-This project demonstrates the use of html and different technologies to create the view part of the application.
+This project demonstrates the use of HTML and different technologies to create the view part of the application.

 ---